 Mykonos is very seasonal with the vast majority of tourists visiting between early June and the end of September.
 August and early September is the peak of the season.

-Our comparison is based on visits Travel Gay Europe made to Ibiza, Sitges and Mykonos during Summer 2015.
-As a benchmark we based our assessments on a total planned spend of $2,000 per person for a one week holiday in peak season (excluding flights).
+Our comparison is based on visits Travel Gay Europe made to Ibiza, Sitges and Mykonos during Summer 2015 and 2016.
+As a benchmark we based our assessments on a total planned spend of $2,000 USD per person for a one week holiday in peak season (excluding flights).

 Your surname and email address will not be published.